 For more information, contact the Oregon Center for Children and Youth with Special Health Needs, firstname.lastname@example.org.

 - ASD DSM-5 Parent Interview (Pre-K)

 - Sample: ASD ID Team Evaluation Summary for Families and PCPs

 - For Medical Providers: Dysmorphology Exam

 - BEARS: Sleep Screening Algorithm

 - For Educators: Red Flags Indicating the Need to Refer to Health Care Provider

-- Medical Home for Children with ASD/DD
+- For Medical Providers: Creating a Medical Home for Children with ASD/DD

 - Red Flags for Referral to Specialists

 - The Impact of Trauma on Youth with Intellectual and Developmental Disabilities: A Fact Sheet for Providers